-Minimal Risk Moderate Risk High/Critical Risk Individual sometimes engages with universal and/or specialist physical/mental health services, but only after prompting or with support.
+Minimal Risk Moderate Risk High/Critical Risk Health Physical and mental health Engagement with universal health services (e.g. GP) Engagement with specialist health services (e.g. drug, alcohol, counselling), Compliance with medication Medical advice Minimal Risk Individual sometimes engages with universal and/or specialist physical/mental health services, but only after prompting or with support.
 Individual doesn't always take prescribed medication as advised, but this is unlikely to result in significant harm.
 Individual generally seeks medical support, but not straight away and not always from the most appropriate agency.
 Individual only uses any physical aids and equipment sometimes, and requires prompting, but this is not likely to cause significant harm to their health.
-Inconsistent engagement with universal and/or specialist physical/mental health services, despite prompting and support.
+Noderate Risk Inconsistent engagement with universal and/or specialist physical/mental health services, despite prompting and support.
 This is likely to result in significant harm to their health over time.
 Individual doesn't take prescribed medication consistently, which is likely to cause a significant deterioration in health over time.
 Individual needs a lot of prompting to seek medical help, which might cause damage to their health over time.
 Individual only uses physical aids or equipment with extensive prompting, and this is likely to cause significant harm to their health over time.
-Some evidence of untreated skin conditions such as ulcers, skin sores etc. which is having a negative impact on their health and wellbeing Individual doesn't engage with any physical/mental health service, universal or specialist or Individual says they will but never do.
+Some evidence of untreated skin conditions such as ulcers, skin sores etc. which is having a negative impact on their health and wellbeing High/Critical Risk Individual doesn't engage with any physical/mental health service, universal or specialist or Individual says they will but never do.
 This is likely to result in immediate and significant harm to their health.
 Individual consistently doesn't take life-sustaining medication (e.g. insulin), or Individual says they will but never do.
 This is then contrary to medical advice, and resulting in an immediate threat to their life.
 Individual fails to consistently seek medical advice for conditions that put their life at imminent risk.
 Individual refuses to use, or does not see the need to obtain, physical aids or equipment that are vital to enabling daily life e.g. a ventilator.
-This puts their life and/or personal wellbeing at immediate risk Evidence of untreated skin conditions such as ulcers, skin sores etc. which is compromising and impacting on their health and wellbeing and resulting in significant or life-threatening harm Maintenance issues are minimal (e.g. broken lightbulb) but individual needs prompting to address them.
-Individual is homeless but engages with support to look after their personal Maintenance issues are more significant (e.g. cracked windowpane, broken boiler) and individual has made minimal attempts to address them, despite prompting.
-Individual is homeless but does not Maintenance issues are a significant threat to safety (e.g. floorboards missing, broken external doors).
+This puts their life and/or personal wellbeing at immediate risk Evidence of untreated skin conditions such as ulcers, skin sores etc. which is compromising and impacting on their health and wellbeing and resulting in significant or life-threatening harm Home Environment Condition of accommodation Shelter Animals Utilities Maintenance issues are minimal (e.g. broken lightbulb) but individual needs prompting to address them.
+Individual is homeless but engages with support to look after their personal wellbeing and safety.
+Maintenance issues are more significant (e.g. cracked windowpane, broken boiler) and individual has made minimal attempts to address them, despite prompting.
+Individual is homeless but does not consistently engage with services to keep Maintenance issues are a significant threat to safety (e.g. floorboards missing, broken external doors).
 Individual has made no attempt to address them or obstructs attempts to do so.
 Individual is rough sleeping and not engaging with any support services to keep safe.
-Or individual has a safe property to Individual sometimes engages with universal and/or specialist physical/mental health services, but only after prompting or with support.
-Individual doesn't always take prescribed medication as advised, but this is unlikely to result in significant harm.
-Individual generally seeks medical support, but not straight away and not always from the most appropriate agency.
-Individual only uses any physical aids and equipment sometimes, and requires prompting, but this is not likely to cause significant harm to their health.
-Maintenance issues are minimal (e.g. broken lightbulb) but individual needs prompting to address them.
-Individual is homeless but engages with support to look after Individual sometimes engages with universal and/or specialist physical/mental health services, but only after prompting or with support.
-Individual doesn't always take prescribed medication as advised, but this is unlikely to result in significant harm.
-Individual generally seeks medical support, but not straight away and not always from the most appropriate agency.
-Individual only uses any physical aids and equipment sometimes, and requires prompting, but this is not likely to cause significant harm to their health.
-Individual only uses any physical aids and equipment sometimes, and requires prompting, but this is not likely to cause significant harm to their health.
-Maintenance issues are minimal (e.g. broken lightbulb) but individual needs prompting to address them.
-Maintenance issues are minimal (e.g. broken lightbulb) but individual is homeless but engages with support to look after their personal
+Or individual has a safe property to stay in but chooses not to use it.